Last Updated on: 23rd November 2023, 10:07 am

-- Continue pressing if the bird doesn’t get the idea.
+- Continue pressing if it doesn’t get the idea.
 It’s normal for it to step back once or twice.

 - Eventually, the parrot will step up on your finger instead of backing away.

-- After some steady nudges, the bird feels compelled to step up rather than back away.
+- After some steady nudges, it feels compelled to step up rather than back away.

-- Encourage the bird to dismount and try the process again.
+- Encourage it to dismount and try again.